cmaolin23/Robustnessof-Learning-Based-CS/README.md

-# Effective and Efficient Attacks Against Learning-Based Community Search Methods
+# Adversarial Attacks on Learning-Based Community Search

 A PyTorch + torch-geometric implementation of our attack methods on learning based community search algorithm.